Lioness: Hidden Treasures: Background

 Producers Salaam Remi and Mark Ronson compiled the album with the consent of the Winehouse family.
 They worked together on listening to thousands of hours of vocals by Winehouse.
 Remi told NME that the album would not lead to "a Tupac situation", referring to Tupac Shakur, in whose name seven posthumous studio albums have been released since his death in 1996.
 He stated, "A lot of people, through the other antics that were going on with her personally, didn't get that she was at the top of what she did.
 Coming to Miami was her escape from all of that, and her writing process could document her life, whether it was recording the pain or the loneliness or the humour.
 It makes no sense for these songs to be sitting on a hard drive, withering away."

-Two tracks from Lioness: Hidden Treasures received world exclusive plays on BBC Radio 1 and BBC Radio 1Xtra on 3 November 2011.
+Two tracks from Lioness: Hidden Treasures were premiered on BBC Radio 1 and BBC Radio 1Xtra on 3 November 2011.
 The Chris Moyles Show aired the first play of "Our Day Will Come", while DJ Twin B broadcast the world premiere of "Like Smoke", which features Nas.
 The album cover was shot by Canadian rock singer-songwriter Bryan Adams in 2007.